theAswinCJ/Panther/README.md

 Panther.

-[git add .
-This is an experimental project for Riafy.
+[This is an experimental project for Riafy Technologies.
 All Rights Reserved.]